Holixus/nanojson/README.md

 * `node` -- pointer to json node
 * `missed_value` -- default value if node is undefined (NULL)

 Returns pointer to string value of node.
-Not JS_STRING node will be converted to string in static buffer.
+For non JS_STRING node will be casted to static buffer string.

 If node is NULL returns `missed_value`.